 What we are looking for

-The Technical Design & Production (TDP) department recognizes that very few 8th and 9th grade students already have extensive back-stage experience.
-Rather, Ellington is looking for students with a passion for all aspects of the theater.
-Successful students are mature, pay attention to detail, and have the ability to stay focused.
-Students must be able to follow directions, work in a team, and accept constructive criticism.
+The Technical Design & Production (TDP) department recognizes that very few high school students have extensive back-stage experience.
+Ellington is looking for students with a passion for theater, music, art, dance and all aspects of live events.
+Successful students are mature, they are detail oriented, disciplined and have the ability to stay focused.
+Students must be on time, able to follow directions, work in a team environment, and accept constructive criticism.

 What to bring/how to prepare

-Some audition materials must be submitted prior to the audition interview so that our staff will have adequate time to review them in advance.
+Some materials must be submitted prior to the interview so that our staff will have adequate time to review them in advance.

-The following materials must be submitted at Ellington by noon on Saturday, February 6, 2016:
+The following materials must be submitted at Ellington by 11:59pm on Wednesday, February 1, 2017:

 - A Statement of Purpose that expresses your interests and goals.
 Help us understand why you’d like to pursue Technical Design & Production.

-- A resume detailing any artistic involvement, volunteer efforts, and other extra-curricular activities.
+- A resume detailing any artistic involvement, technical or production experience, volunteer efforts, and other extra-curricular activities.